 Filtration Solutions for Manganese: In order to select the right filtration system for your water, make sure to test your water first.
 Manganese often indicates the presence of iron or other contaminants as well.
 Treatment and filtering of manganese from water can be done by ion exchange (sodium form cation-softener) or chemical oxidation, retention, and filtration.
 Removal with a water softener dictates that the pH be 6.8 or higher and is beneficial to use countercurrent regeneration with brine make-up and backwash utilizing soft water.
 It takes 1 ppm of oxygen to treat 1.5 ppm of manganese.
 An effective manganese water filter, greensand used along with potassium will remove up to 10 ppm if the water pH is above 8.0.
 Birm filter with air injection will reduce manganese if pH is 8.0 to 8.5.

 Watercheck Test Kit The Watercheck includes a 75 item check for: Bacteria (presence/absence of coliform and E.coli) (4) Trihalomethanes (5) Other inorganic chemicals (5) Physical characteristics (15) Heavy metals and minerals and (44) Volatile...

 2.0 cu ft.
 Whole House Filox Filter for Iron and Manganese Reduction Filox media with the Watts valve creates an economical Iron and Hydrogen Sufilde filtration system that out performs traditional Greensand and Birm systems.
-The superior oxidation and filtration of the Filox Media, when combined with the high...
+The superior...

 Part Number: FILOX-50 Alternate Part Number: A8033